Water Heating Calculator

 If your tank is not insulated properly or located in a cold garage, the actual electricity cost will be higher than the calculated value because the heater must keep cycling on and off just to maintain the temperature.

-Tank vs tankless (Instant) considerations
+Tank vs Tankless (Instant) Considerations

-The physics of heating still the same, but the application differs.
-For heaters storage-tank heaters, the “Time Required” result indicates the recovery rate—how long you must wait for hot water after emptying the tank.
+The “Time Required” result indicates the recovery rate—how long you must wait for hot water after emptying the tank.

 For the last, about safety, always set your target temperature above 60°C (140°F) to prevent legionella bacteria growth, but consider installing a thermostatic mixing valve to prevent scalding at the tap.